 Looking Back: Arts & Sciences Week 2019

-With a focus on WPI’s Latin American Studies Initiative, the week featured faculty lightening talks on the Latin American experience, the inaugural Latin American Studies Project Awards, a visual art design showcase and gallery walk, faculty and student lightening talks, a “Solve-a-Thon” on preventing Amazon forest fires, and talks by visiting scholars.
+With a focus on WPI’s Latin American Studies Initiative, the week featured faculty lightening talks on the Latin American experience, the inaugural Latin American Studies Project Awards, a visual art design showcase and gallery walk, faculty and student lightning talks, a “Solve-a-Thon” on preventing Amazon forest fires, and talks by visiting scholars.

 Among the highlights of each year’s Arts & Sciences Week are lightening talks in which faculty members and student share the gist of their scholarship in five minutes or less.
 In this gallery you will view faculty talks from 2018 and 2019 (the 2019 talks focused on the theme, “Global Impact: The Latin American Experience”).